African e-commerce startup Jumia’s shares open at $14.50 in NYSE IPO

 The IPO creates another milestone for Jumia.
 The company in 2016 became the first African startup unicorn, achieving a $1 billion valuation after a funding round that included Goldman Sachs, AXA and MTN.

 There’s a lot to break down on Jumia’s going public.
 The company is often dubbed the “Amazon of Africa,” and like Amazon, Jumia comes with its own mixed buzz.
-Jumia’s SEC F-1 prospectus offers us more insight into the venture,
+Jumia’s SEC F-1 prospectus offers us more insight into the venture, and perhaps any startup from Africa, thus far.

 Founded in Lagos in 2012 with Rocket Internet backing, Jumia now operates multiple online verticals in 14 African countries.
 Goods and services lines include Jumia Food (an online takeout service), Jumia Flights (for travel bookings) and Jumia Deals (for classifieds).
 Jumia processed more than 13 million packages in 2018, according to company data.